phuongpho/phuongpho.github.io/README.md

 Research interests: learning representation on graph structured data, anomaly detection, and dimensionality reduction.
 Recently, I'm exploring explainable AI and causal machine learning.

 During my study at UCF, I had plenty of opportunities to work on interesting data science projects.
-You can find the summarized results of my academic as well as personal works in **Projects**.
+You can find the summarized results of my academic as well as personal works in [Projects]({% link /projects %}).